YI-TING-EE13/VLM-Enhanced-Robotic-Assistant/README.md

 ## Abstract

 This repository presents an advanced modular robotic control system that leverages Vision-Language Models (VLMs) for natural language-based robotic manipulation.
-The system addresses the fundamental challenge of ambiguity resolution in human-robot interaction by integrating real-time visual perception with multimodal AI models.
+The system addresses the fundamental challenge of ambiguity resolution in human-robot interaction by integrating real-time visual perception with multimodal AI models to generate detailed, executable task plans.
 The architecture implements a pluggable design pattern that enables seamless integration and substitution of core components, now including live video streams and a real-time graphical user interface (GUI).

 ## Key Features

+-   **VLM-Powered Task Decomposition**: Automatically breaks down high-level user commands into a sequence of executable, step-by-step actions using a custom markup language format for reliable parsing.
 -   **VLM-Driven Ambiguity Resolution**: Employs a state-of-the-art VLM to interpret ambiguous commands by grounding them in visual context.
 -   **Real-time Video Input**: Directly processes live video streams from an Intel RealSense camera, enabling true real-time interaction with the physical world.
 -   **Live Vision Console (GUI)**: A new graphical interface that displays the live camera feed alongside the specific frame being analyzed by the VLM, offering crucial real-time feedback for operators and developers.